prebala123/chip-design/index.md

 <img src="images/shap_node.png"/>

-This SHAP plot for the node predictions supports the findings from the previous ablation study; the eight most impactful features are eigenvectors, and all ten eigenvectors are within the top twelve out of the 45 total features.
+This SHAP plot supports the findings from the previous ablation study; the eight most impactful features are eigenvectors, and all ten eigenvectors are within the top twelve out of the 45 total features.
 We are unable to perform significant analysis on the directionality of each feature's impact, as the eigenvectors are simply embeddings of the graph structure, but knowledge of the eigenvectors’ relative importance can help guide future experiments.

 <p> <a name="experimentation"> </a> </p>